c6fc/sonnetry/README.md

 ## Using the command line utility

 Sonnetry bundles the `sonnetry` command line utility for ease of use.
-It can be called depending on how you chose to install it:
+It can be run depending on how you chose to install it:

 ```sh
 $ npx sonnetry   # Project-local
 $ sonnetry       # Global
 ```

-Use the `generate` command to parse a Jsonnet file and render the results into `.render` in the local directory.
+Use the `sonnetry generate` command to parse a Jsonnet file and render the results into `.render` in the local directory.
 This is great for validating the results before invoking terraform, or if you want to run terraform manually.

 ```sh
 $ npx sonnetry apply terraform.jsonnet